leo-sandler/ICS4U_Unit_3_Object_Oriented_Programming_AOL/README.md

 I was looking at including the ability to make a player line-up, but did not as I feel like this code has enough functionality within it and proof of my understanding of classes.

-The code runs through the perspective of the general manager, with the bulk of functions relating to this class.
+The code runs through the perspective of the general manager.

 ## Code Functionality
 -  The employees(including age, salary, and position) are stored within a text file.